wet-boew/wet-boew-jekyll/README.md

 wet-boew-jekyll
 ===============

-JekyllDrupal variant of the Web Experience Toolkit (WET)
+Jekyll variant of the Web Experience Toolkit (WET)